 It asked a crumb – of me.

 The poetess uses a poetic technique called enjambment in this poem.
 Enjambment is used to carry an idea from one stanza to another without any pause.
 Here, the poetess carries the idea of Hope singing to the next stanza by saying it sings sweet.

-It is an interesting study to know how this poem contrasts the poem ‘Hope’ by Emily Bronte.
-Emily Bronte considers hope as a ‘timid friend’ and as being indifferent to the poet’s struggle.
+It is an interesting study to know how this poem contrasts the poem ‘Hope’ by Charlotte Bronte.
+She considers hope as a ‘timid friend’ and as being indifferent to the poet’s struggle.
 Thus, the two poetesses view hope in a different light.